Connecting electrical wires can be a little tricky, I get it.

 But’s it’s not quite that easy…

-If you don’t have much experience working with wire nuts, you can refer to a wire nut size chart.
+If you don’t have much experience working with wire nuts, you can use a wire nut size chart.

-All you have to do is review the number of cables you are working on and then cross-reference it to the right-wing nut sizes.
+All you have to do is review both the size (or gauge) and number of cables you are working on and then cross-reference these to the correct wire nut sizes.

-In this article, we’ll tell you exactly how to read these wire nut sizes charts, how to use them, and answer any other questions you may have.
+In this article, we’ll tell you exactly how to read these wire nut sizes charts, how to properly connect them, and answer any other related questions.

 Overview of Wire Nut Sizes and Charts